 There are many tools online to check whether a website is mobile friendly.
-Mobile friendliness on sites especially for mobile traffic (which makes upwards of 60% all internet traffic today) has become critical.
+Mobile friendliness on websites especially for mobile traffic (which makes upwards of 60% all internet traffic today) has become critical.

-That’s because starting in July 2018, Google began penalizing sites that were not mobile friendly or optimized for mobile traffic.
-The same month is when they introduced the Google Speed Update as a permanent part of the algorithm.
+That’s because Google penalizes sites that were not mobile friendly or optimized for mobile traffic.
+The has been the case since Google introduced the Google Speed Update as a permanent part of it’s search algorithm.

 This also goes to show that, when creating landing pages for capturing leads, you have to optimize your squeeze pages, landing pages for mobile traffic.
-Because it’s more likely nowadays that more than 50% of the traffic that comes to your site is mobile.
+Because nowadays that more than 50% of the traffic that comes to your site will be mobile.

-So making website and landing pages mobile optimized, you do it not just because of Google, but because of user friendliness.
+By making your website and landing pages mobile optimized, you do it not just because of Google, but because of user friendliness.

 The easier it is for your website visitors to engage with your content, the more profitable your online campaigns will be for you.